 Best phono cartridges are based on two main technologies and, accordingly, are powered with Moving magnets and Moving Coils.

 A moving magnet cartridge has a magnet attached to the metal cantilever with the diamond.
-As the replaceable diamond tracks the vinyl, it interacts with the coil and converts the signal from magnetic to electrical.
+It interacts with the coil and is converted from magnetic into electrical signal while the replaceable diamond is tracking the vinyl.

 In an MC cartridge, two coils with a magnet between them move a cantilever.
 The turntables with MCs have diamonds that cannot be replaced.